Summer High School Volunteer Program

 Description of the Program

-The 2013 Program runs for eight weeks, beginning Monday, June 24th through Friday, August 16th.
+The 2014 High School Summer Research Volunteer Program runs for eight weeks, beginning June 30 through August 22.
 During the 8-week program, students work full-time (40 hours/week) on independent research projects under the guidance of a research scientist.
 Students either work on a specific project assigned to them or work alongside postdoctoral fellows and graduate/undergraduate students.
 Many times the mentors will assign program participants to one of their fellows and graduate students inside the laboratory.
 Mentors will meet with program participants periodically to measure progress and address any questions.

 Students in the program have the opportunity to: